rexdf/CommandTrayHost/README.md

 [Download](https://github.com/rexdf/CommandTrayHost/releases)

 configure file name is `config.json`, in the same folder as CommandTrayHost.exe.
 Run once `CommandTrayHost.exe`, there will be a `config.json`.
 Supported encodings: `UTF-8 UTF-8BOM UTF-16LE UTF-16BE UTF-32LE UTF32-BE`.
+(A fatal bux fix in 1.1-b112 [#4][i4])

 example configure